 Through much research, I have concluded most etiquette guidelines have a purpose.
 Knowing the “why” also aids me in remembering what I am to do in different situations.
 With that in mind, I thought it would be fun to answer 7 of the most common questions I have received regarding social practices.

 Why do knife blades point in?

 When eating a meal, we are taught to put our utensils down between bites with the sharp side of the blade in the resting position and pointing towards us.
-This rule dates to medieval days when utensils were a scarcity.
-That period was hostile and when men gathered around a table there was more uncertainty as to who was friend and who was foe.
+This rule dates to medieval days when utensils were rare.
+This period was hostile and when men gathered around a table there was uncertainty as to who was friend and who was foe.
 Carrying a weapon was common, and these weapons (usually a knife of some type) would sometimes be used to carve food.
 Pointing a sharp blade toward another person was considered a sign of aggression.
 To show you meant no harm, if your weapon was used at the dinner table, you made sure to point the sharp side of the blade toward yourself.
-This is the reason we turn our dinner blades inward.
+This is the reason we turn our dinner blade inward.

 Why do we shake with our right hand, and why is it a sign of greeting?

 This answer dovetails with the answer above.
 During this same period in history, you never knew when you might encounter someone that intended to do you harm.
 When two men approached, they would stretch out their right hand and grasp each other’s forearm.
 Most males wore a sword, and this sword was worn on the left hip.
 This allowed a right-handed man to easily draw his sword from the left side of his body.
 Imagine if, upon greeting, two men were grasping each other’s right arms, this would render that arm useless.
 Neither man would be able to draw his sword.
 When encountering another person, grabbing arms became a way of greeting and to state in unspoken words, “I come in peace.”
 Today, we continue this tradition of greeting by shaking hands, and we use our right hand for the simple reason that most of the world is right-handed.